-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 20.
-Value, protect and enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, including conservation areas, historic environment and cultural heritage.
-Built environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning aspects of local loss of heritage assets, locally important buildings within the parish and particularly within a conservation area.
+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 20.
+Value, protect or enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, historic environment and cultural heritage.
+Built environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning the aspects of local loss of heritage assets, locally important buildings across the Parish and particularly within a conservation area.
 Countywide data would be too large to incorporate into this template.
-There are no outstanding enforcement actions or appeals concerning local loss of heritage assets locally important buildings particularly within a conservation area in Dorstone No historic records of any planning enforcement action or appeals concerning locally important buildings within the group parish To wherever possible improve upon or otherwise maintain current status Current status must be verified by Development Management and Enforcement Officers, but the NDP can help to avoid enforcement action and appeals during the plan period.
+There are no outstanding enforcement actions or appeals concerning locally important buildings within Whitbourne Court and Tedstone Delamere at present.
+No historic records of any planning enforcement action or appeals concerning locally important buildings within the two conservation areas.
+To maintain current status.
+Current status must be verified by Dvt Mgt and Enforcement Officers.
 Council Dvt Mgt records (searched April 2014)

-Appendix A3 - Environmental issues identified from the Dorstone Neighbourhood Plan baseline
+Appendix A3 - Environmental issues identified from the Whitbourne baseline

-These environmental issues are the same as most of those identified for the Herefordshire Core Strategy1
+These environmental issues are the same as most of those identified for the Herefordshire Core Strategy

-SE A Topic Environmental issue SA objectives ۸:۰ High reliance upon the private car causing high levels of air pollution and in Hereford in particular Objective 16 ' Air Need to reduce carbon emissions by encouraging alternative modes of travel.
-Objective 16 Habitats and species of national, regional and local importance are under pressure from the adaptation and diversification of farming and forestry employment.
-2 Biodiversity Habitats and species of national, regional and local importance are under pressure from development Objectives 13 &15 Minimise loss of biodiversity and expand opportunities for wildlife everywhere.
-3 Climatic factors Reduce greenhouse gas emissions through planning, design and build.
-Objective 16 4 Cultural heritage Dorstone has numerous Scheduled Ancient Monuments and listed buildings, all of which require ongoing protection and many in need of high levels of maintenance.
+SE A Topic Environmental issue SA objectives Λ:- High reliance upon the private car causing high levels of air pollution.
+Objective 40 1 Air Need to reduce carbon emissions by encouraging less polluting forms of transport.
+Objective 16 2 Biodiversity Habitats and species of national, regional and local importance are under pressure from the adaptation and diversification of farming and forestry employment.
+Objectives 13 &15 Minimise loss of biodiversity and expand opportunities for wildlife everywhere.
+3 Climatic footors Significant areas of the county are at risk of flooding.
+Objective 16 3 Climatic factors Reduce greenhouse gas emissions through planning, design and build.
+Objective 16 4 Cultural heritage Whitbourne has numerous Scheduled Ancient Monuments and listed buildings, all of which require ongoing protection and many in need of high levels of maintenance.
 Objective 20 5 Flora and fauna Conserve and enhance the character and quality of historic landscapes, including all types of natural flora and fauna.
 Objective 15 6 Material assets How the countryside can continue to be managed in an economically, socially and environmentally beneficial way in the face of continuing pressures on traditional farming.
-Objectives 14 & 18 Danulation Minimise energy waste through good designs, which help to reduce energy consumption and maximise efficiency.
-Objective 15 Population Need to avoid enforcement investigations/action concerning locally important buildings and those within conservation areas in particular.
-8 Soil Promoting development of previously developed land and buildings as opposed to greenfield sites or agricultural land of the highest quality.
-Objectives 18 & 19
+Objectives 14 & 18 7 Population Minimise energy waste through good designs, which help to reduce energy consumption and maximise efficiency.
+Objective 15 ' Fopulation Need to avoid enforcement investigations/action concerning locally important buildings and those within conservation areas in particular.
+Objective 10 8 Soil Promoting development of previously developed land and buildings as opposed to greenfield sites or agricultural land of the highest quality.
+Objectives 18 & 19 Need to manage the risk of flooding.

-1 Derived from the Pre-submission Core Strategy Sustainability Appraisal Assessment (May 2014) and LDF General Scoping Report (June 2007)
+&lt;sup>1 Derived from the Pre Submission Core Strategy Sustainability Appraisal Assessment (May 2014) and LDF General Scoping Report (June 2007)

-9 Water Issues relating to availability of resources, foul drainage, pollution, and abstraction in a county which supports water dependent biodiversity of international and national importance, given the predicted climate change consequences for water availability and demanding projections for new housing.
-Objectives 17 & 18 Steady decline in the chemical quality of rivers over the last 10 years. İ
+Ç Water Issues relating to availability of resources, foul drainage, pollution, and abstraction in a county which supports water dependent biodiversity of international and national importance, given the predicted climate change consequences for water availability and demanding projections for new housing.
+Objectives 17 & 18 Steady decline in the chemical quality of rivers over the last 10 years.